 If you want something extra for your puppy you can visit Canino Can Jane Resort with a special swimming pool for dogs, just 30 minutes from Barcelona.

-In the city, you will also find dog-friendly attractions like Cronologic Escape Room.
-You can also take a ride on Funky Cycle Rickshaw City Tour, which will happily take your dog on a board with you!
-During your stay in Barcelona be up-to-date with some outdoor events such as Palo Alto Market – a weekend festival with live music, food trucks and design, organised on the first weekend of every month.
+In the city, you will also find dog-friendly attractions like Chronologic Escape Room.
+You can also take a ride on Funky Rickshaw City Tour, which will happily take your dog on a board with you!
+During your stay in Barcelona be up-to-date with some outdoor events such as Palo Alto Market – a weekend festival with live music, food trucks, and design, organised on the first weekend of every month.
 Of course, it’s 100% dog-friendly!

 You can easily use public transport to move around Barcelona with your dog.
 However, you have to follow some restrictions.
-In Barcelona’s metro and bus networks travel with one dog per person is allowed.
-All dogs in metro and bus areas must wear a muzzle and be kept on a non-extending lead and remain within 50 cm of the handler.
+In Barcelona’s metro and bus, networks travel with one dog per person is allowed.
+All dogs on the metro and bus areas must WEAR A MUZZLE.
+They also must be kept on a non-extending lead and remain within 50 cm of the handler.
 On weekdays from 11 September to 24 June, dogs are not allowed on the metro between 7.00 and 9.30 am, and between 5.00 and 7.00 pm.
 On weekends and on public holidays, dogs are allowed at any time as well as during the summer (from 24 June to 11 September).